MrAPierce/Transmitter/readme.md

 ﻿Node.js RC Transmitter
 ======================

-Based off the function of a regular radio transmitter. built for raspberrypi 256, client was surface pro IE10 (all I had availible) so touch on other devices may not function as expected.
+Based off the function of a regular radio transmitter.
+Built for raspberrypi 256, client was surface pro IE10 (all I had available) so touch on other devices may not function as expected.

-Raspberry pi serves website and client connects back to raspberry pi via websocket conection.
+Raspberry pi serves website and client connects back to raspberry pi via websocket connection.
 Data is send 50 time a second, sent via websocket as Uint16Array(16) via a webworker.

 UI updating is handled by utilizing requestAnimationFrame which produces smooth movement of ui controls and feedback.